 There are several important considerations to take into account when teaching online including content and safeguarding.

-UK Coaching also offers online training and refresher courses:
+UK Coaching also offers online training:

 For the duration of the social distancing measures BF will accept UK Coaching online certifications for coaches based in Wales & England.